kirui93/ScenTrees.jl/docs/src/index.md

 	* The number of iterations.
 The scenario lattice approximation procedure follows the one for scenario tree approximation but here we find the closest lattice entry and use samples from the process function to improve it.

 5. `Generation of scenarios from data`: This is a non-parametric technique for generating samples from a give data with unknown distribution.
-We use this process to generte new but different samples based of the data given using the kernel density estimation technique.
+We use this process to generate new but different samples based of the data given using the kernel density estimation technique.
 The new samples can then be used to generate scenario trees and scenario lattices.
 The function `KernelScenarios(data,KernelDistribution;Markovian=true)` takes:

 	* A data matrix in 2 dimension (i.e., `NxT` matrix where `N` is the number of trajectories and `T` is the number of stages.
 	* Kernel Distribution is the distribution that you want to use for the kernels.
 The default distribution is `Logistic distribution`.
 The user is free to choose any distribution he/she wishes to use based on the package `Distributions.jl`.